How to Grow Zucchini Indoors

 Month 3+: How to Harvest Zucchinis

 The rule for these is to “pick um often and pick um all.”
-Zucchini are at peak crispness for a short time, so you need to pick often to catch the small window of the best flavor.
-When vegetables start to form it’s helpful to experiment a bit to find out what they are like at peak flavor for you.
-If you miss a single Zucchini (and they’re good at hiding!) and it grows to maturity then these plants end its life cycle early.
-By preventing the plant from finishing that last step of making seeds, you are able to keep it producing vegetables for much longer.
+Zucchini are at peak crispness for a short time, so pick often to catch the small window of the best flavor.
+If you miss a zucchini and it grows to maturity, the plant may end its life cycle early.
+By preventing seed production, you keep it producing vegetables longer.

 Month 6+: End of Life

 Indoor Zucchini plants can last for up to half a year, but eventually, they’ll tire out.
-Once you seed a big drop in productivity, in spite of giving it sufficient plant food it’s time to start over.
+Once you see a big drop in productivity despite giving it sufficient plant food, it’s time to start over.

 Shop This Blog